cfga/python-performance-testing/README.md

 $ source test-venv/bin/activate
 ```

-Mind the necessity of using a different activation script, see `ls test-venv/bin`.
+Mind the possible necessity of using a different activation script, see `ls test-venv/bin`.

 # Installing